-HSHS St. Vincent Hospital spent more than a year developing the CHNA, identifying and prioritizing community health needs for its service area and formulating an implementation plan to guide ongoing population health initiatives with like-missioned partners and collaborators.
-These planning and development activities included the following internal and external steps:
+HSHS St. Mary's Hospital Medical Center spent more than a year developing the CHNA, identifying and prioritizing community health needs for its service area, and formulating an implementation plan to guide ongoing population health initiatives with like-missioned partners and collaborators.
+These planning and development activities included the following steps:

-- Convened the HSHS Eastern Wisconsin Division community benefit team - Determined internal capacity for the collaborative process - Allocated monetary resources to support the community-wide effort - Presented to Leadership to gain permission for colleagues to track and document community benefit efforts in CBISA - Shared the results of the CHNA and obtain feedback for the implementation plan from the Hospital Advisory Committee - Presented CHNA and implementation plan to HSHS St. Vincent Hospital Board for approval
+- Convened the HSHS Eastern Wisconsin Division community benefit team - Determined internal capacity for the collaborative process - Allocated monetary resources to support the community-wide effort - Presented to Leadership to gain permission for colleagues to track and document community benefit efforts in CBISA - Shared the results of the CHNA and obtain feedback for the implementation plan from the Hospital Advisory Committee - Presented CHNA and implementation plan to HSHS St. Mary's Hospital Medical Center Board for approval